 How a Reverse Mortgage Works

 A Home Equity Conversion Mortgage (HECM), commonly known as a reverse mortgage, is a Federal Housing Administration (FHA) insured loan.
-A reverse mortgage enables seniors to access a portion of their home’s equity to obtain tax free1 funds without having to make monthly mortgage payments.2
+A reverse mortgage enables seniors to access a portion of their home’s equity without having to make monthly mortgage payments.1

 The loan generally does not become due until the last surviving homeowner permanently moves out of the property or passes away.
 At that time, the borrower or their heirs can choose to repay the reverse mortgage loan and keep the home, or sell the home to repay the loan.
 Any remaining equity is inherited by the estate.
 The estate is not personally liable if the home sells for less than the balance of the reverse mortgage.